kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Cybersecurity and AI Developments
+## Technology and Artificial Intelligence

-* [Hackers Are Turning Tech Support Into a Threat](https://it.slashdot.org/story/25/06/19/1619248/hackers-are-turning-tech-support-into-a-threat?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - An exploration of how malicious actors are weaponizing tech support interactions for cyberattacks.
-[Comments](https://it.slashdot.org/story/25/06/19/1619248/hackers-are-turning-tech-support-into-a-threat?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)
+* [SpaceX Starship Explodes On Test Stand](https://science.slashdot.org/story/25/06/19/2034234/spacex-starship-explodes-on-test-stand?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - SpaceX's Starship prototype suffered a dramatic test stand explosion, halting progress on its ambitious next-generation spacecraft.

+* [The 16-Billion-Record Data Breach That No One’s Ever Heard of](https://it.slashdot.org/story/25/06/19/2028246/the-16-billion-record-data-breach-that-no-ones-ever-heard-of?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A shocking report reveals one of the largest data breaches to date, yet it has gone largely unrecognized in mainstream discourse.

-* [Google is Using YouTube Videos To Train Its AI Video Generator](https://tech.slashdot.org/story/25/06/19/1613206/google-is-using-youtube-videos-to-train-its-ai-video-generator?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Insight into Google's use of massive YouTube datasets to enhance AI video capabilities.
-[Comments](https://tech.slashdot.org/story/25/06/19/1613206/google-is-using-youtube-videos-to-train-its-ai-video-generator?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)
+* [Google is Using YouTube Videos To Train Its AI Video Generator](https://tech.slashdot.org/story/25/06/19/1613206/google-is-using-youtube-videos-to-train-its-ai-video-generator?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Google leverages YouTube videos to enhance its AI capabilities for generating dynamic video content.

-* [New Linux Flaws Enable Full Root Access via PAM and Udisks Across Major Distributions](https://thehackernews.com/2025/06/new-linux-flaws-enable-full-root-access.html) - Report on critical vulnerabilities exposing Linux systems to complete root access.
-[Comments](https://lobste.rs/s/h0x2za/new_linux_flaws_enable_full_root_access)

-* [Zero-Click AI Vulnerability Exposes Microsoft 365 Copilot Data Without User Interaction](https://soylentnews.org/article.pl?sid=25/06/18/0130206&amp;from=rss) - Discovery of vulnerability in Microsoft 365's AI assistant revealing data without user consent.
-[Comments](https://soylentnews.org/article.pl?sid=25/06/18/0130206&amp;from=rss)
+* [Reasoning LLMs Deliver Value Today, So AGI Hype Doesn’t Matter](https://slashdot.org/story/25/06/19/165237/reasoning-llms-deliver-value-today-so-agi-hype-doesnt-matter?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A discussion on practical applications for reasoning LLMs, downplaying the urgency of achieving Artificial General Intelligence.

+* [AI Ethics Pioneer Calls Artificial General Intelligence 'Just Vibes and Snake Oil'](https://slashdot.org/story/25/06/19/0510206/ai-ethics-pioneer-calls-artificial-general-intelligence-just-vibes-and-snake-oil?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - An AI ethics expert critiques the current progress and promises of Artificial General Intelligence.

+* [MIT Experiment Finds ChatGPT-Assisted Writing Weakens Student Brain Connectivity and Memory](https://science.slashdot.org/story/25/06/19/089201/mit-experiment-finds-chatgpt-assisted-writing-weakens-student-brain-connectivity-and-memory?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - New research from MIT identifies potential cognitive drawbacks with the increasing reliance on AI tools like ChatGPT.

+* [How OpenElections uses LLMs](https://thescoop.org/archives/2025/06/09/how-openelections-uses-llms/index.html) - OpenElections harnesses language models to improve election data analysis and accessibility.

+* [Compiling LLMs into a MegaKernel: A path to low-latency inference](https://zhihaojia.medium.com/compiling-llms-into-a-megakernel-a-path-to-low-latency-inference-cf7840913c17) - An innovative approach for achieving faster inference times in large language models.

-## Scientific and Historical Insights
+## Programming and Technology Insights

+* [The Less Humble Programmer (2023)](https://digitalhumanities.org/dhq/vol/17/2/000698/000698.html) - A reflection on the programming community's culture and challenges in 2023.

+* [I Want to Love Linux.
+It Doesn’t Love Me Back: Post 4 – Wayland Is Growing Up.
+And Now We Don’t Have a Choice](https://fireborn.mataroa.blog/blog/i-want-to-love-linux-it-doesnt-love-me-back-post-4-wayland-is-growing-up-and-now-we-dont-have-a-choice/) - The author details struggles and advances with Linux's graphical systems.

+* [Show HN: EnrichMCP – A Python ORM for Agents](https://github.com/featureform/enrichmcp) - A new Python ORM tool tailored for software agents.

+* [Homegrown Closures for Uxn](https://krzysckh.org/b/Homegrown-closures-for-uxn.html) - Insights into building simple closures in the Uxn assembly language.

+* [2048 with only 64 bits of state](https://github.com/izabera/bitwise-challenge-2048) - A minimalist implementation of the game 2048 using ingenious data space optimization.

+* [What would a Kubernetes 2.0 Look Like](https://matduggan.com/what-would-a-kubernetes-2-0-look-like/) - Speculative improvements and reimaginings for a future version of Kubernetes.

+* [Rewriting Kafka in Rust Async: Insights and Lessons Learned in Rust](https://wangjunfei.com/2025/06/18/Rewriting-Kafka-in-Rust-Async-Insights-and-Lessons-Learned/) - Lessons from rewriting Kafka using modern Rust programming paradigms.

+## Noteworthy Social and Cultural Developments

+* [Welcome to the ‘Infinite Workday’ of 8 P.M.
+Meetings and Constant Messages](https://soylentnews.org/article.pl?sid=25/06/18/1420200&amp;from=rss) - Examining the toll of boundless work cultures in the digital age.

+* [Juneteenth in Photos](https://texashighways.com/travel-news/the-history-of-juneteenth-in-photos/) - Visual storytelling commemorating Juneteenth and its historical significance.

+* [In praise of “normal” engineers](https://charity.wtf/2025/06/19/in-praise-of-normal-engineers/) - A tribute to the steady, “normal” engineers who prioritize reliability and teamwork over flash.

+* [Iran Tells Citizens To Delete WhatsApp](https://yro.slashdot.org/story/25/06/19/0711241/iran-tells-citizens-to-delete-whatsapp?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A crackdown on digital privacy leads to controversial policy shifts in Iran.

+## Science and Education

-* [Geochronology supports LGM age for human tracks at White Sands, New Mexico](https://www.science.org/doi/10.1126/sciadv.adv4951) - Evidence reinforcing the Last Glacial Maximum timeline of human presence in North America.
-[Comments](https://news.ycombinator.com/item?id=44319585)
+* [Geochronology supports LGM age for human tracks at White Sands, New Mexico](https://www.science.org/doi/10.1126/sciadv.adv4951) - Evidence dating ancient human footprints confirms their Late Glacial Maximum origin.

-* [Curved-Crease Origami Sculptures](https://erikdemaine.org/curved/) - Fascinating examples of art formed through mathematical and geometric techniques.
-[Comments](https://news.ycombinator.com/item?id=44318874)
+* [Quakes and Monster Shock Waves](https://www.caltech.edu/about/news/star-quakes-and-monster-shock-waves) - Findings showcase the intense dynamics of stellar environments.

+* [Guess I'm a Rationalist Now](https://scottaaronson.blog/?p=8908) - A personal journey into rationalist thinking and its impacts on decision-making.

+## Creative and Artistic Highlights

-* [Elliptic Curves as Art](https://elliptic-curves.art/) - A creative approach to representing elliptic curves as compelling digital artistry.
-[Comments](https://lobste.rs/s/qc3ywx/elliptic_curves_as_art)
+* [Elliptic curves as art](https://elliptic-curves.art/) - Visual exploration of mathematical elliptic curves as abstract art.

-## Technological Ecosystems and Innovations

-* [Steam Beta Enables Proton On Linux For All Titles](https://games.slashdot.org/story/25/06/19/0053207/steam-beta-enables-proton-on-linux-for-all-titles?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Steam introduces wider compatibility for Linux gaming through Proton in its latest beta.
-[Comments](https://games.slashdot.org/story/25/06/19/0053207/steam-beta-enables-proton-on-linux-for-all-titles?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)

-* [Show HN: A DOS-like hobby OS written in Rust and x86 assembly](https://github.com/krustowski/rou2exOS) - A lightweight operating system project blending nostalgia and modern programming paradigms.
-[Comments](https://news.ycombinator.com/item?id=44318588)

-* [Homegrown Closures for Uxn](https://krzysckh.org/b/Homegrown-closures-for-uxn.html) - Examination of unique closure systems implemented in a compact assembly language environment.
-[Comments](https://lobste.rs/s/5dbwyr/homegrown_closures_for_uxn)

-## Cultural Reflections

-* [Juneteenth in Photos](https://texashighways.com/travel-news/the-history-of-juneteenth-in-photos/) - A visual journey capturing the essence and historical significance of Juneteenth.
-[Comments](https://news.ycombinator.com/item?id=44320851)

-* [The Scheme That Broke the Texas Lottery](https://www.newyorker.com/news/letter-from-the-southwest/the-scheme-that-broke-the-texas-lottery) - A detailed look at a scandal that unraveled a state lottery system.
-[Comments](https://news.ycombinator.com/item?id=44318305)
+* [Curved-Crease Sculpture](https://erikdemaine.org/curved/) - Artistic designs created with folded paper and mathematical principles.

 ---